-Summary of significant accounting policies and other explanatory information for the year ended 31 March 2024
+Summary of significant accounting policies and other explanatory information for the year ended 31 March 2025

-- iv.
-The Company have not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries - v.
-The Company have not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries. - vi.
+- vi.
 The Company have not any such transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961. - vii.
 The company has sanctioned working capital amounts from banks on the basis of security of fixed deposits.
 The quarterly returns being filed by company with banks are in line with the books of accounts. - viii.
 The company has not been declared as wilful defaulter by any bank or financial institution (as defined under the Companies Act, 2013) or consortium thereof, in accordance with the guidelines on wilful defaulters issued by the Reserve Bank of India. - ix.
 The Company has not entered into any scheme of arrangement which has an accounting impact on current or previous financial year. - x.
 The Company has not revalued its property, plant and equipment (including right-of-use assets) or intangible assets or both during the current or previous year. - xi.
-The Company has not granted any loans or advances in the nature of loans to promoters, directors, KMPs and the related parties (as defined under Companies Act 2013), either severally or jointly with any other person which are repayable on demand or without specifying any terms of repayment.

-Previous period's figures have been regrouped / reclassified wherever necessary to correspond with the current period's classification/disclosure.
+The Company do not have any transactions with companies struck off. - xii.
+The Company has not granted any loans or advances in the nature of loans to promoters, directors, KMPs and the related parties (as defined under Companies Act 2013), either severally or jointly with any other person which are repayable on demand or without specifying any terms of repayment. - 54 Previous period's figures have been regrouped / reclassified wherever necessary to correspond with the current period's classification/disclosure.